jonnyli1125/gector-ja/README.md

 $KEEP $KEEP $KEEP $REPLACE_に $KEEP $KEEP $DELETE $KEEP $KEEP $KEEP $KEEP $KEEP $KEEP $APPEND_海 $KEEP $KEEP $KEEP $KEEP $KEEP $KEEP $KEEP $KEEP $DELETE $KEEP $KEEP $KEEP $KEEP $KEEP $KEEP $KEEP $TRANSFORM_VBV_VB $KEEP $KEEP
 ```

-Furthermore, on top of the basic 4 token transformations (`$KEEP`, `$DELETE`, `$APPEND`, `$REPLACE`), there are a set of special transformations called "g-transformations", described in the GECToR paper (section 3).
-G-transformations are mainly used for common replacements, such as switching verb conjugation forms.
-The g-transformations in this project were also redefined to accommodate for Japanese.
+Furthermore, on top of the basic 4 token transformations (`$KEEP`, `$DELETE`, `$APPEND`, `$REPLACE`), there are a set of special transformations called "g-transformations" (i.e. `$TRANSFORM_VBV_VB` in the example above).
+G-transformations are mainly used for common replacements, such as switching verb conjugations, as described in the GECToR paper (section 3).
+The g-transformations in this model were redefined to accommodate for Japanese verbs and i-adjectives, which both inflect for tense.

 ## Model Architecture

-The model consists of a [pretrained BERT encoder layer](https://huggingface.co/cl-tohoku/bert-base-japanese-v2) and two linear classification layers, one for `labels` and one for `detect`. `labels` predicts a specific edit transformation (`$KEEP`, `$DELETE`, `$APPEND_x`, etc), and `detect` predicts whether the token is `CORRECT` or `INCORRECT`.
+The model consists of a [pretrained BERT encoder layer](https://huggingface.co/cl-tohoku/bert-base-japanese-v2) and two linear classification heads, one for `labels` and one for `detect`. `labels` predicts a specific edit transformation (`$KEEP`, `$DELETE`, `$APPEND_x`, etc), and `detect` predicts whether the token is `CORRECT` or `INCORRECT`.
 The results from the two are used to make a prediction.
 The predicted transformations are then applied to the errorful input sentence to obtain a corrected sentence.

 Furthermore, in some cases, one pass of predicted transformations is not sufficient to transform the errorful sentence to the target sentence.
 Therefore, we repeat the process again on the result of the previous pass of transformations, until the model predicts that the sentence no longer contains incorrect tokens.